apache/dubbo-website/docs/en-us/user/references/qos.md

 ```

 Common usage situations:
 - Because there is no JIT or the related resources warm-up, when the machine is restarted and the online QPS is relatively high , a large amount of timeout situations may occur.
-At this time,the problem can be solved by distributing the wholesale service and increasing the traffic gradually.
+At this time,the problem can be solved by distributing the batch service and increasing the traffic gradually.
 - A machine needs to be back online after going offline due to some reasons.

 ### Offline service Command

-Offline command can be used if temporary offline service is needed when bug occurs.
+Offline command can be used if temporary offline service is needed when fault occurs.

 ```
 //offline all service